Configuration/Tuning (Differential Rover)

 :::

-1. RD_YAW_RATE_P [-]: Proportional gain of the closed loop yaw rate controller.
+RO_YAW_RATE_P [-]: Proportional gain of the closed loop yaw rate controller.
 Unlike the feed-forward part of the controller, the closed loop yaw rate control will compare the yaw rate setpoint with the measured yaw rate and adapt to motor commands based on the error between them.
 The proportional gain is multiplied with this error and that value is added to the motor command.
-This way disturbances like uneven grounds or external forces can be compensated.
+This compensates for disturbances such as uneven ground and external forces.

 TIP